scalatra/scalatra-website/guides/deployment/configuration.md

 #### Running code at application start

-The Scalatra bootstrap file is also a good place to put things like database initialization code, which need to be set up once in your application.
+The ScalatraBootstrap file is also a good place to put things like database initialization code, which need to be set up once in your application.
 You can mix in whatever traits you want, and run any Scala code you want from inside the `init` method: